 Should you outsource?

-As for costs, depending on the level of support you require, costs can range from a couple of thousand pounds a month up to £8,000 a month and beyond.
-This is because at the lower end of the scale is straightforward support – i.e. website building, workflow management and landing page optimisation.
-The price rises as you add in training for your team, lead management consultancy, website template development, content creation, SEO optimisation and so on.
+As for costs, depending on the level of support you require, costs can range from a couple of thousand pounds a month up to $8,000 a month and beyond.
+This is because at the lower end of the scale is straightforward support – i.e. website building, workflow management, and landing page optimization.
+The price rises as you add in training for your team, lead management consultancy, website template development, content creation, SEO optimization, and so on.

-But the key thing about outsourcing is that you have access to advice and support from a trusted HubSpot agency that knows the platform inside out and isn’t learning on the job.
+But the key thing about outsourcing is that you have access to advise and support from a trusted HubSpot agency that knows the platform inside out and isn’t learning on the job.

 Should you hire internally?